ICT as an enabling technology

 - Goals and institutional framework can be supported by ICT by giving people, organizations and government agencies necessary information to make reasonable decisions.

-- Keywords are Big Data, business analytics opinion mining and data mining currently pursued in the IME Lighthouse on Big Data.
+- Keywords are Big Data, business analytics opinion mining and data mining currently pursued in the IE Strategic research area on Big Data.

 - One focus area is the application of ubiquitous sensor networks for personal and public applications in a large number of areas.
 Biodiversity and ecosystem services is supported in particular through the application of mathematics and statistics in the Centre for Biodiversity Dynamics.

 - Environmental and sustainability analyses, hereunder development of new sensors, communication through sensor networks, and systems utilizing the Internet of Things through event-based architectures.
 Extending the field of Business Process management (BPM) to include environmental and sustainability analysis.

 The SOcial CReATive Intelligence for achieving Global Sustainability Goals - SOCRATIC - is a knowledge-based internet platform to support social innovation.
 SOCRATIC's main goal is to provide citizens and organizations with a collaborative space to achieve the Sustainable Development Goals set by the United Nations.
 Partners are Farapi Koop, Ciber voluntarios, ATB, SINTEF and NTNU.

 ICT as enabling technology contributes to the new research centre for renewable energy FME Zero Emission Neighborhoods.
 Municipalities, businesses, governmental agencies and researchers work closely together to plan, develop and operate sites without greenhouse gas emissions.
 The Faculty of Architecture and Fine Arts leads the project with SINTEF.